BMDcoder/BMD-CRM/README.md

 # CRM Mobile App Starter

-A full-stack starter for a CRM mobile app with FastAPI backend and React Native frontend.
+A full-stack for a CRM mobile app with FastAPI backend and React Native frontend.

 ## Quickstart